teju-source/teju-source/README.md

-Here's the README in pure text format for your MicroGoals project:
+Here's the README in pure text format for  MicroGoal project:

 ---